terratrax/k8s-bootcamp/README.md

 # Kubernetes bootcamp

+This lab will walk you through creating a basic microk8s cluster on Ubuntu 20.04, configuring a dynamic NFS storage provider, and creating and exposing a static web server.

 ### Prerequisites

 1. At least one kubernetes node running Ubuntu 20.04 LTS, updated fully (sudo apt update && sudo apt upgrade)